ashn-dot-dev/site/thoughts/ashen-notes.md

 Playing on Nintendo Switch.
 Game is normally $40 on the eShop, but I got it on sale for $20.
+Finished my first play through in 30h48m.
-I think there is a good seed of a game here, but honestly right now I would really only give it a 3/5.
+I think there is a good seed of a game here, but right now I would only give it a 3/5.

-Almost done first play through at the time I started writing this.
-I am on the final boss (Sissna) after playing for roughly thirty hours, but don't know if I care enough to beat that boss because I am just so painfully bored of the game at this point.

 ## Good
 I love the art style.